-- San Francisco currently has 152 boards and commissions - far more than most other cities.
+- San Francisco currently has 152 boards and commissions, far more than most other cities.
 Only 115 of them are active; the rest exist in law but may not have met in years.
-Some active bodies have outlived their useful purpose or perform duplicative work. - The Charter establishes 42 bodies which cannot be updated without voter approval.
-Most of the rest are established across 11 different sections of Municipal Code. - Most bodies are either "decision-making" or "advisory."
-Each serves a different but important purpose for the City with different powers and duties. - Key characteristics such as membership, appointment and removal processes, term lengths and limits differ widely between bodies, making the commission system confusing and difficult to engage with.
+Some active bodies have outlived their useful purpose or perform duplicative work. - San Francisco's Charter, which serves as the City's constitution, establishes 42 bodies.
+These require voter approval to amend.
+Most others are established across 10 different sections of Municipal Code and may be amended by the Board of Supervisors. - Most bodies are either "decision-making" or "advisory."
+Each serves a different but important purpose for the City with different powers and duties. - Key characteristics such as membership, appointment and removal processes, and term lengths differ widely between bodies, making the commission system confusing and difficult to engage with.